All Episodes

 That's something that's not there right now.

-That's not a discussion that we're having in DC right now, and incidentally, Ronald Reagan had actually thought about uh promoting this idea during his last few years in office.
+And incidentally, Ronald Reagan had actually thought about promoting this idea during his last few years in office.

 It just never really got off the ground.

-I think you're starting to see a groundswell for this sort of support for sorts of things on the legislative level uh at the state level.
+I think you're starting to see a groundswell for this sort of support for sorts of things on the legislative level at the state level.

-Uh that kind of thing could bubble up, and I think it could be a good thing for the conservative movement generally.
+That kind of thing could bubble up, and I think it could be a good thing for the conservative movement generally.

-The book is Buck Wild, how Republicans broke the bank and became the party of big government.
+The book is Buck Wild, How Republicans Broke the Bank and Became the Party of Big Government.

-We're going to ray in Orlando, Florida.
+We're going to Ray in Orlando, Florida.

 It's your turn, Ray.

-I'm Paul W. Gentlemen.
+I'm Paul W. Ladies and gentlemen.

 You don't give people what they want.